 - Don’t broadcast your Zen-fulness or expect an accommodation for it in a tough professional context.
 Simply compete aggressively but calmly.

-- It confers a gaggle of benefits and enables you to respond rather than react to impulses and provocations.
+- Recognize that meditation confers a gaggle of benefits and enables you to respond rather than react to impulses and provocations.

 - Figure out when worry and anguish yield a positive outcome and when they don’t.
 Let them go in circumstances beyond your control, capacity for change, or long-term benefit.